xuguruogu/nebula-importer/README.md

     --config {your-config-file}
 ```

+**Note**:

-* `{your-config-file}`: Replace with the absolute path of the local YAML configuration file
+* `{your-config-file}`: Replace with the absolute path of the local `YAML` configuration file
 * `{your-csv-data-dir}`: Replace with the absolute path of the local CSV data file.

-> Note: It is recommended to use relative paths in `files.path`.
-But if you use a local absolute path, you need to carefully check the path mapped to Docker with this path.
+It is recommended to use the relative path in the `files.path` field.
+But if you use a local absolute path, you need to carefully check the path mapped to `Docker` with this path.

 ## TODO